guillermooo/sublime-undocs/source/getting_started/install.rst

-In Ubuntu, if you also want to add Sublime Text to the Unity luncher, read on.
+In Ubuntu, if you also want to add Sublime Text to the Unity launcher, read on.

 First we need to create a new file.